v-pushkar/gen-plop-npm/README.md

 Create / add a `plopfile.js` at the root of your project <br/>
-add to file templates creator data, and generator function<br/>
+add to file templates creator data, and generator function.
+Yoy can use any names and folders<br/>
 plopfile.js:
 ```javascript